By Richard Kirkman, Contributing Author

 Charleston’s original request for qualifications (RFQ) stated one of its top goals was that the new design be iconic and aesthetically pleasing, which contributed to the owner opting for a cable-stayed movable structure.

-U.S. that combines all these complex elements,” said O’Connor.
+“There are other movable vehicular bridges in the country.
+There are also stationary, long-span cable-stayed bridges, but we don’t know of any other bridge in the U.S. that combines all these complex elements,” said O’Connor.
 “We looked to similar European bridges as the basis of our design.
 That’s where we found examples of similar bridges by COWI and brought them into the cable stayed span design.”

 One of the team’s primary proposed innovations is the use of a slewing ring, which will make the bridge more compact, efficient, and easier to construct.
 A slewing ring configuration allows for the pre-assembly of mechanical components and the structure towers.
-It also enables erection as a single unit
+It also enables erection as a single unit.

 The Ashley River Crossing’s hydraulic swing span components will allow the bridge to open horizontally rather than vertically, improving marine clearance to greatly reduce on-site and over-water assembly time.
 This eliminates the use of balance wheels and center wedges and the need to install and precisely align open gearing.